 For this, place the fabric right sides together with the selvages aligned and cut the raw edge straight.
 You will need a large table for this.
-If you have problems cutting the edge straight check out my popular video tutorial How to cut fabric perfectly straight.
+If you have problems cutting the edge straight check out my popular video tutorial on How to cut fabric perfectly straight.

 Measure the cut edge, mark about the same distance on the folded edge and fold the fabric again along that line.
 Cut the other edge.
 Now you have a square of folded fabric and it has four layers, two folded sides, and two open sides.

-You can cut fabric with sewing shears but it’s better to cut using a rotary cutter because we are not going to finish raw edges of this dress (the knit fabric doesn’t fray) and they have to be cut without any small ripples.
+You can cut fabric with sewing shears but it’s better to cut using a rotary cutter because we are not going to finish the raw edges of this dress (the knit fabric doesn’t fray) and they have to be cut without any small ripples.
 The rotary cutter produces a much smoother edge.

 ✅ Related tutorial: Rotary cutter tips and tricks